jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 Once done, download this folder and add it to a locally running Splunk instance, `%SPLUNK_HOME%/etc/apps/uofi_urb_zoom_techsvc_APP`

-Run the following at the CLI in the `%SPLUNK_HOME%\bin` directory :
+Run the following at the CLI in the `%SPLUNK_HOME%/bin` directory :
 ```
 splunk package app uofi_urb_zoom_techsvc_APP
 ```